doyousketch2/noobtown/README.md

 - [ ] OCR xyz >> movement >> OCR xyz >> compare routine
 - [ ] pixel RGB >> action >> pixel RGB >> compare if item's been placed / used
 - [ ] .pitch >> OCR >> .pitch >> compare camera view tilt

+`sudo pip3 install keyboard`
+(or)
+`sudo python3 -m pip install keyboard`

+ended up importing keyboard instead of keybinder
+better examples, can get it to run, but you have to use sudo...
+`sudo ./noobtown`
+(or)
+`sudo python3 -m noobtown`